Our current sermons series Advent will be available soon.

-Our current sermon series focuses on the New Testament letter 1 Corinthians.
+Our last sermon series focuses on the New Testament letter 1 Corinthians.

 In his correspondence with the Corinthians Paul challenges the presumptions of wealth, power, knowledge and accomplishment.
 We were not made to build our own kingdoms, but God’s.